Guido Pella: 2019: First title & Major quarterfinal, top 20 in singles, top 55 in doubles

-2020–22: Major third round, ATP Cup, Full season hiatus
+2020–2021: Major third round, ATP Cup

 He participated in the Inaugural 2020 ATP Cup where Argentina reached the quarterfinals and also in the 2021 ATP Cup where Argentina reached second place in their group (first place was Russia) and was eliminated from reaching the semifinals knockout stage.

 Seeded 22nd, Pella reached the third round at the 2020 Australian Open for the first time in his career where he lost to 12th seed Fabio Fognini.

 He announced an indefinite break due to health issues but returned to the tour after 6 months at the 2020 US Open.

 At the 2021 Western & Southern Open Masters 1000 in Cincinnati he reached the third round by defeating 15th seed David Goffin, and took his revenge for the loss at the Australian Open in 2020 by defeating Fabio Fognini in the second round.

-2023: Wimbledon third round & back to Top 200, Retirement
+2022–2023: Full season hiatus, Major third round, Retirement

 After a year hiatus, he entered the 2023 Australian Open using a protected ranking.

 Using also his protected ranking he reached the second rounds of the 2023 BNP Paribas Open and the 2023 Miami Open defeating Thiago Monteiro and Juan Pablo Varillas respectively.
 As a result, he jumped more the 250 positions back into the top 500.

 He entered the Italian Open using protected ranking and reached the second round defeating Maxime Cressy.
 He moved another 60 positions up in the top 450.
 At the 2023 French Open he also reached the second round defeating Quentin Halys in five sets with a super tiebreak in the fifth, coming back from two sets to one down, and moved another 95 positions up in the top 350 in the rankings.

 At the 2023 Wimbledon Championships he defeated 13th seed Borna Ćorić and qualifier Harold Mayot to reach the third round.
-He climbed more than 80 positions up and moved into the top 250.

-In September 2023, Pella announced his retirement from professional tennis.
+On 16 September 2023, Pella announced his retirement from professional tennis.